-Victimology Major Code: 5392N Total Credits: 15
+Victimology

-Academic Department: Public Safety Sciences Program of Study: Administration of Justice
+Major Code: 5392N Total Credits: 15 Academic Department: Public Safety Sciences Program of Study: Administration of Justice Field of Interest: Behavioral Science and Human Services

 Description: The Certificate of Completion (CCL) in Victimology is designed for students who are interested in pursuing a course of study specifically focused on crisis intervention, community services, and victim rights.
 It is one pathway to the Associate in Applied Science (AAS) in Administration of Justice.